This article is for anyone who is not thriving, particularly those with a professional support/caring role.

 - Am I looking after myself as well as I should?

 You may know a lot about health.
-That its more than being free from disease, more than just physical health, and that being fit does not necessarily mean that you are healthy.
-You probably also know that a busy schedule often dictated by others, and a job that demands putting others before yourself, can make it difficult to be as healthy as you would like.
+That its more than being free from disease, more than just physical health, and that being fit doesn’t necessarily mean that you’re healthy.
+You probably also know that a busy schedule often dictated by others, and a job that demands putting others before yourself, can make it difficult to be as healthy as you’d like.

 But did you know that if we take the World Health Organisation definition of health as being “a state of complete physical, mental and social well-being”, that less than 20% of the UK population would be seen as healthy, with good wellbeing, or as flourishing?